 - 1. Sound alarm to warn occupants; (Fire alarm pull station) - 2.
-Evacuate IMMEDIATELY using the nearest safe exit and proceed outside and clear the building to a minimum distance of 100 m (300 feet) to the nearest assembly point Parking lot 8.
+Evacuate IMMEDIATELY using the nearest safe exit and proceed outside and clear the building to a minimum distance of 100 m (300 feet) to the nearest assembly point in Parking Lot P2 (Point C) or Lot P5 (point B).
 DO NOT USE ELEVATORS FOR EVACUATION PURPOSES; - 3.
-If you require assistance to evacuate: - a. take shelter in a safe location, - b. inform someone of your location, and - c. ask them to notify CEP or Corner Brook Fire Department (Main Entrance) of your location - 4.
+If you require assistance to evacuate: - a. take shelter in a safe location, - b. inform someone of your location, and - c. ask them to notify CEP or Corner Brook Fire Department (Main Entrance) of vour location - 4.
 If trained to do so fight fire using a fire extinguisher only if small and not between you and an exit; and - 5.
 Call 637-2888 Campus Enforcement and Patrol.